 Making for Large Gatherings

 I’m not going to lie – this corn pudding is pretty rich.
-It’s DELICIOUS, but something I like to enjoy on occasion, not all the time.
-That’s why this is a great recipe for when all of our family get together during the holidays, or for any other large gathering.
+It’s DELICIOUS, but something I like to enjoy on occasion, and not all the time.
+That’s why it’s a great recipe for potlucks or any other large gathering.
 For us, it’s a regular at Thanksgiving and Christmas dinners.

 When making it for a larger group, all you have to do is double all the ingredients.
-When I double the batch, I use a 9×13 dish, instead of an 8×8.
+When I double the batch, I use a 9×13 dish.

 What You Need